derf/dfatool/README.md

 # Performance Model Generation for Peripherals and Software Product Lines

-**dfatool** is a set of utilities for automated measurement of non-functional properties of software product lines and embedded peripherals, and automatic generation of performance models based upon those.
+**dfatool** is a set of utilities for automated performance model generation.
+It supports a wide range of application domains, including

+* unattened energy measurements and energy model generation for embedded peripherals,
+* unattended performance (“non-functional property”) measurements and NFP model generation for software product lines and SPL-like software projects, and
+* data analysis and performance model generation for arbitrary data sets out of text-based log files.

 Measurements and models for peripherals (`generate-dfa-benchmark.py` and `analyze-archive.py`) generally focus on energy and timing behaviour expressed as a [Priced Timed Automaton (PTA)](https://ess.cs.uos.de/static/papers/Friesel_2018_sies.pdf) with [Regression Model Trees (RMT)](https://ess.cs.uos.de/static/papers/Friesel-2022-CPSIoTBench.pdf).